I THRIVE

 -

-I THRIVE's creator will continue to serve her community through her work as a psychiatrist and an advocate for survivors of sexual violence, mental illness, and trauma with plans to return to practice spring 2025.
+I THRIVE's creator will continue to serve her community through her work as a psychiatrist and an advocate for survivors of sexual violence, mental illness, and trauma.

 -